 In the UK there are three main credit referencing agencies and although they all collect similar information, credit scores may differ between agencies.

 Lenders can choose to report to one, two or all three of these CRA agencies which can also affect your score.
-For more information on which lenders use which agencies read here.

 A small variation between credit scores isn’t usually a cause for concern.
 However, if you notice any big differences, it’s something you should investigate.